PrabakarSiva/misc_ml_projects/song_recommendation/README.md

 Followed this tutorial with some tweaks: https://www.geeksforgeeks.org/music-recommendation-system-using-machine-learning/#

 # To Do
-* Create user prompt for input
+* Regex for user input and some cleanup
 * Experiment analyzing with different properties in dataset
 * Try other analysis methods